RokNikolic/racket-interpreter/README.md

 # Racket-Interpreter
-Learning Racket for a Functional Programming class
+Learning Racket for a Functional Programming class, includes:

+- Some exercises to learn the language
+- A functioning interpreter for a new language